All Episodes

 That's right.

-I admitted that too.
+I admitted that, too.

 And you did.

-You absolutely and I know failure is not a part of who you are.
+And I know failure is not a part of who you are.

 And I so want this for you, probably more than you do.

-Obviously, a year later I'm still thinking about this because I listened to you one time and you said if I had a wife and I had to go home to her today after what I've said about women on the air, she would lock the door and never let me in again.
+Obviously, a year later, I'm still thinking about this because I listened to you one time, and you said, if I had a wife and I had to go home to her today after what I've said about women on the air, she would lock the door and never let me in again.

-Now people laugh at me.
+Now, people laugh at you.

-I might prefer, I mean you never know.
+I might prefer, Evan, you never know.

 I know.